1nst4ll/mango-news/docs/scraping-methods.md

     The article discovery logic now also utilizes the `article_link_template` and `exclude_patterns` configured for each source.
     -   **Article Link Template:** This field allows defining a URL pattern (e.g., `https://[source_url]/articles/{article_slug}`) that discovered links must match to be considered potential articles.
 This helps to more accurately identify article links on complex websites.
     -   **Exclude Patterns:** This field allows specifying a comma-separated list of query parameter names (e.g., `social,utm_source`) to be removed from discovered URLs.
 This helps clean up links and ensures consistent article URLs.
+    The open-source discovery process has been enhanced to explore links up to a depth of 3 from the source's homepage and no longer has a hard limit on the number of potential article URLs it will discover during this phase.
+This ensures a more comprehensive search for links that match the article link template and are on the same domain.
     The discovery logic also includes specific handling for the `/year/month/slug/` URL format on magneticmediatv.com and excludes URLs containing social media share query parameters (e.g., `?share=`).

 ## Firecrawl Scraping